lancopku/Global-Encoding/README.md

 ## Requirements
 * Ubuntu 16.0.4
 * Python 3.5
-* Pytorch 0.4.1
+* Pytorch 0.4.1 (updated)
 * pyrouge

 In order to use pyrouge, set rouge path with the line below:
 ```
 pyrouge_set_rouge_path RELEASE-1.5.5/
 ```
-It seems that some user have met problems with pyrouge, so I have updated the script, and users can put the directory "RELEASE-1.5.5" in your home directory and set rouge path to it.
+It seems that some user have met problems with pyrouge, so I have updated the script, and users can put the directory "RELEASE-1.5.5" in your home directory and set rouge path to it  (or run the command "chmod 777 RELEASE-1.5.5" for the permission).
 **************************************************************

 ## Preprocessing